revou-fsse-5/module-3-edwhinr/README.md

 1. crate new element for content
 2. give class name for new element
-3. styling img, title, and instructions
+3. styling element in javascript
-4. make ul for instructions and remove list style
+4. add br after . (dot) in instructions

 ## Link : https://revou-fsse-5.github.io/module-3-edwhinr/